jamzi/google-books-react---final/README.md

 * Log in with your Google credentials
 * Search books (+ infinite scroll for loading more content)
 * Browse your recommended books
+* Browse your bookshelves (To Read, Reading Now, Favorites...)
+* Add or remove books from bookshelves

 ## Feedback
 File an issue [here](https://github.com/jamzi/google-books-react/issues/new).